10 awesome things to do in Luang Prabang, Laos

 It’s hard to describe Luang Prabang, mostly because it’s one of those places that you need to feel for yourself to really understand.
 Words like ‘serene’ and ‘restful’ flit in between our memories from there - filling the gaps around images of a lush green riverside town, orange-clad monks, and the warmth of locals.

 We definitely expected to find a pretty city having seen it described as the ‘jewel of Indochina’ - but did we expect to find such a haven of tranquility?
 Definitely not, but we’re so glad to have stumbled upon it.
 Here's our favourite things to do in Luang Prabang, the city of ultimate zen.

-OUR FAVOURITE THINGS TO SEE AND DO IN LUANG PRABANG, LAOS
+OUR FAVOURITE THINGS TO DO IN LUANG PRABANG, LAOS

 Yeah ok, temples really shouldn’t be too foreign to a list like this.
-But what makes Luang Prabang’s so special is the general feeling of mysticism that floats through the town thanks to the 33 active Wats.
+But what makes Luang Prabang's so special is the general feeling of mysticism that floats through the town thanks to the 34 active (and beautifully gilded) temples in Luang Prabang (called Wats).
 That is a lotta temple for a little town.

 Whatever your spiritual interests are (or aren’t - whatever, we’re not here to judge), weaving your way through the quiet grounds and intricate deep burgundy and golds of the monasteries really is soothing for the soul.

-LP’s best-known temple Wat Xieng Thong is the perfect spot to park yourself in some shade and monk-watch, contemplate Nirvana and soak up the serenity.
+Luang Prabang’s best-known temple, Wat Xieng Thong, was built in the 1500s and is the perfect spot to park yourself in some shade and monk-watch, contemplate Nirvana and soak up the serenity.
 If you’re lucky, you might also stumble upon a wedding photoshoot (we did!) and get the chance to witness some beautiful traditional costumes.